 If you’ve always dreamed about working at Koenigsegg but felt too intimidated to apply, NOW is the time.
 You need to be skilled in your chosen field or show a demonstrated aptitude to learn.
 We’re an international company so it’s helpful if you can speak English (but don’t be scared of the language issue; we’re not going to ask you to write a book, you just need to be able to communicate with those around you).
 Speaking Swedish is a plus, but not mandatory.

-The jobs are listed on our careers website – work.koenigsegg.com.
+The jobs are listed on our careers website – careers.koenigsegg.com.
 We look forward to hearing from you!

 A quick word about non-traditional backgrounds…..